 Due to the diverse geography of the district and the need to visit schools and other district worksites, the Board provides a monthly vehicle allowance to the Superintendent and other senior management positions.
-The monthly vehicle allowance is set at a level competitive with the vehicle allowances provided to Superintendents and other senior managers in districts of similar size and geography.
+The monthly vehicle allowance is set according to the maximum allowable amount as indicated in the Guide to BC Public Sector Compensation and Expense Policies, March 2017 for those positions hired after July 2021.